 Can Alcohol Affect Your Breathing?

 Alcohol affects breathing whether you are asleep or not.
 Adults who drink excessively were found to have less nitric oxide in their exhaled breath than adults who don’t drink.
-Alcohol essentially disrupts the healthy balance of the lung.4
+Alcohol essentially disrupts the healthy balance of the lungs.4

-Can Alcohol Cause Sleep Apnea?
+Does Alcohol Cause Sleep Apnea?

 Even if you don’t have a diagnosis, there is a connection between alcohol and sleep apnea.
 You could be more likely to develop OSA if you have an alcohol use problem, particularly if you already snore.